AdobeDocs/experience-manager-65.pt-BR/help/assets/content-fragments/content-fragments-models.md

 # Modelos de fragmentos do conteúdo {#content-fragment-models}

-Modelos de fragmentos do conteúdo no AEM definem a estrutura do conteúdo para o [fragmentos de conteúdo,](/help/assets/content-fragments/content-fragments.md) servir como base do seu conteúdo sem periféricos.
+Os modelos de fragmento de conteúdo no AEM definem a estrutura do conteúdo para o seu [fragmentos de conteúdo,](/help/assets/content-fragments/content-fragments.md) como base do seu conteúdo headless.

 Para usar modelos de fragmento de conteúdo, você pode: